Help your child make the most of their toys

 All you need to create a sensory bin is a tray or shallow tub, a base material such as rice and some suitable toys.
 Read how to make a sensory bin here.

-The great thing about sensory bins is that the possibilities are limitless.
 I love to give my children a themed sensory bin - for example tractors with corn for a harvest bin or sponges with a tea set for a washing up bin - but sometimes just adding a bit of water is enough for them to show renewed interest!

 4. Playdough invitation